Disease Guide ·Entropion ·2026

 3Is entropion surgery risky?

-Entropion surgery is a relatively routine procedure with high success rates.
-The main risk is over-correction (taking too much skin), which can cause the eyelid to roll outward (ectropion).
-Under-correction may require a second surgery.
+Relatively routine with high success rates.
+Main risk: over-correction or under-correction requiring second surgery.
 Anesthesia carries standard risks, especially in brachycephalic breeds.
-Most dogs recover fully within 2-3 weeks with minimal complications.
+Most recover within 2-3 weeks.

 4How long does recovery take after entropion surgery?